 Dick is responsible for overall project implementation and has successfully delivered a number of long-term assignments as a Lead expert including the Development and enrolment of Road Maintenance Management System (RMMS) in Kenya under the R2000 Road Improvement Project (R2000).
 R2000 was rated by the British Expertise international Award as Highly Commended Development Project of the Year 2011/12.
 He has worked in various capacities as a consultant, researcher and team leader with public and private institutions, and multilateral and bilateral agencies, including FCDO, World Bank, SIDA, AfDB, DANIDA, CDB and EU.

-Recently as a Team Leader, Dick completed a highly successful DFID funded 4-year Road improvement programme in Tanzania which entailed the development of climate resilient, safe and sustainable rural road infrastructure.
+As a Team Leader, Dick completed a highly successful DFID funded 4-year Road improvement programme in Tanzania which entailed the development of climate resilient, safe and sustainable rural road infrastructure.
 The key components of the technical assistance comprised of research, road selection and prioritisation, procurement, contract management, design and delivery of various practical training to private and public sector stakeholders, development of climate change strategy, road safety programme and Road Asset planning & management system.
 The project won the British Expertise International Award 2019 for Best International Development - Physical Project.
-Currently, Dick is the Deputy Team Leader (& Infrastructure Lead) for the Cities & Infrastructure for Growth in Uganda (CIG-U) programme, funded by the Foreign, Commonwealth and Development Office, - focusing on Urban Planning, Infrastructure development, Project financing and incorporating various cross-cutting themes including climate change, gender equality and social inclusion.